 I do not anticipate the need to curve grades, but if I do, it would only be in your favor.
 You are not competing with one another, and it is possible for everyone to get an A.

 Grading

 Assignment % Notes

+Top Hat 10% lowest 2 dropped

-Quizzes 20% lowest dropped
+Quizzes 20% lowest 2 dropped

+Homework 50%

-Homework/Recitation 80% lowest dropped
+Recitation 20% lowest 2 dropped